 Small Business Grants

-The grants provide a boost to businesses which demonstrate potential to create employment and build a resilient, innovative local economy.
+Eligible small businesses in Frankston City can apply for grants of up to $15,000.
+The grants provide a boost to businesses that demonstrate potential to create employment and contribute to building a resilient, innovative local economy.
 Frankston City is one of the only councils in Australia to offer such incentives to small business.
-To date, Council has issued $230,000 to small businesses, which have gone on to create over 200 jobs and generate over $60 million per annum into the local economy.

 2016–2017 Small Business Grant Recipients